The Log4j Vulnerability CVE-2021-44228 Explained

 Simply put, Log4j is a java-based logging library that gives software developers a way to build a record of activity that can be used for a variety of purposes from troubleshooting and auditing, to tracking data.
 It is one of the most popular logging libraries used online.
 And because it is open-source and free, it touches every single part of the internet.
+The Apache Web Server is a product of the Apache Software Foundation and is one of the most utilized web servers spanning the world, there is no doubt that Apache Web Servers are a high value target for threat actors.
 With big companies like Amazon, Cisco, IBM, Google, and Apple running the software, millions of devices around the world have the potential to be exposed to the vulnerability.

 When was the Log4j Vulnerability discovered?

 On November 24th, 2021, Chen Zhaojun - a member of the Alibaba Cloud Security Team - discovered the Log4j vulnerability (labeled Log4Shell and officially named CVE-2021-44228) and alerted the Apache Software Foundation.
 The Log4j vulnerability was added to the National Vulnerability Database (NVD) list as a 10.0 Critical Vulnerability on December 10th.
 The next day, the Cybersecurity and Infrastructure Security Agency (CISA) then released a statement encouraging organizations to protect themselves against the vulnerability.
 On December 17th, the CISA issued an emergency directive requiring federal civilian departments and agencies to mitigate apache Log4j vulnerabilities.